telerik/winforms-docs/gridview/sorting/custom-sorting.md

 ## Using the CustomSorting event

-The CustomSorting event is fired if custom sorting is enabled.
+The __CustomSorting__ event is fired if custom sorting is enabled.
 The arguments of the event provide the following properties:

-* __Template__ – the template that holds the rows which are going to be sorted
+* __Template:__ The template that holds the rows which are going to be sorted.

-* __Row1, Row2__ – the rows to be compared
+* __Row1, Row2:__ The rows to be compared.

-* __SortResult__ – returns negative value when Row1 is before Row2, positive value if Row1 is after Row2 and zero if the rows are have equal values in a specified column.
+* __SortResult:__ returns negative value when `Row1` is before `Row2`, positive value if `Row1` is after `Row2` and zero if the rows are have equal values in a specified column.

-* __Handled__ – defines if the comparison of the two rows is processed by the custom algorithm or by the applied sort descriptors.
+* __Handled:__ defines if the comparison of the two rows is processed by the custom algorithm or by the applied sort descriptors.

-The following example demonstrates how to handle the __CustomSorting__ event sorting the RadGridView rows ascending by the values of the Freight column.
-The defined __SortOrder__ for the Freight column in this example assumes that rows sorting is not applied.
+The following example demonstrates how to handle the __CustomSorting__ event sorting the RadGridView rows ascending by the values of the `Freight` column.
+The defined __SortOrder__ for the `Freight` column in this example assumes that rows sorting is not applied.
 All RadGridView rows are processed by the custom logic.

 {{source=..\SamplesCS\GridView\Sorting\CustomSorting.cs region=usingCustomSorting}}
 {{source=..\SamplesVB\GridView\Sorting\CustomSorting.vb region=usingCustomSorting}}